CesareIurlaro/pyspark-proof-of-concept/README.md

-### pyspark - data engineering common task showcase
+### Pyspark - Data Engineering common task showcase

 In this project you will find some `pyspark` notebooks performing simple tasks.